openstack-k8s-operators/osp-director-operator/README.md

 oc create -n openstack -f ctlplane-network.yaml
 ```

-2) Create a [ConfigMaps](https://kubernetes.io/docs/concepts/configuration/configmap/) which define any custom Heat environments and Heat templates used for TripleO network configuration.
+2) Create a [ConfigMaps](https://kubernetes.io/docs/concepts/configuration/configmap/) which define any custom Heat environments, Heat templates and custom roles file (name must be `roles_data.yaml`) used for TripleO network configuration.
 Any adminstrator defined Heat environment files can be provided in the ConfigMap and will be used as a convention in later steps used to create the Heat stack for Overcloud deployment.
-As a convention each OSP Director Installation will use 2 ConfigMaps named 'tripleo-deploy-config-custom' and 'tripleo-net-config' to provide this information.
+As a convention each OSP Director Installation will use 2 ConfigMaps named 'tripleo-deploy-config-custom' and 'tripleo-tarball-config' to provide this information.

 A good example of ConfigMaps that can be used can be found in our [dev-tools](https://github.com/openstack-k8s-operators/osp-director-dev-tools) GitHub project.